 Let the New Deck Dry and Weather for 3-12 Months:

-- The wood will dry and turn gray from the exposure to the sun's ultra violet rays.
+- The wood will dry and turn gray from the exposure to the sun's ultraviolet rays.

-- After 3-12 months you would need to apply a wood cleaner to remove the gray wood cells.
+- After 3-12 months you would need to apply a wood deck cleaner to remove the gray wood cells.
 This can be done with scrubbing and or light pressure washing.
-After cleaning the deck you will need to neutralize the wood deck cleaner with a wood brightener.
+After cleaning the deck you will need to neutralize the wood deck cleaner with a wood deck brightener.

 - Let dry for 24-48 hours then apply your deck stain of choice.

-Stain New Deck Right Away.
+Stain New Deck 1-2 Months after Install.

 - Not the most common approach but can be done if you prep properly.

 - Apply a wood deck cleaner and thoroughly scrub and or pressure wash lightly.
-Neutralize with a wood brightener.
+Neutralize with a wood deck brightener.
 These two steps will remove the mill glaze and "open" the wood pores.

 - Apply a deck stain that is "thin" in viscosity.
 A heavily bodied wood stain will have a hard time penetrating into the new wood.
 Using a stain similar to The Sealer Store TimberOil will penetrate into the wood.